Work in Sweden

 > Electronic Applications

-You must always append the following documents to your application:
+You must always attach the following documents to your application:

 - Copy of your passport